 The following diagram shows how automated investigation and remediation works with indicators:

-Additional server workloads and exclusions
+Other server workloads and exclusions

 If your organization is using other server workloads, such as Exchange Server, SharePoint Server, or SQL Server, be aware that only built-in server roles (that could be prerequisites for software you install later) on Windows Server are excluded by automatic exclusions feature (and only when using their default installation location).
-You'll likely need to define antivirus exclusions for these additional workloads, or for all workloads if you disable automatic exclusions.
+You'll likely need to define antivirus exclusions for these other workloads, or for all workloads if you disable automatic exclusions.